vanadium256/vanadium256/README.md

 - 👋 Hi, I’m @vanadium256
 - 👀 I’m interested in GNU/Linux
-- 🌱 I’m currently learning Rust, Java
+- 🌱 I’m currently learning Rust, Lua, Java
 - 📫 How to reach me Mastodon
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My old account is rootarc0 (it has been deleted)